Malta marks 5 years since journalist killed, seeks justice

 VALLETTA, Malta (AP) — Malta on Sunday marked the fifth anniversary of the car bomb slaying of investigative journalist Daphne Caruana Galizia with calls for justice, just two days after two key suspects reversed course and pleaded guilty to murder on the first day of their trial.

-Caruana Galizia’s relatives, Maltese activists and the Maltese president of the European Parliament gathered at the site of the bombing on the small Mediterranean island nation to lay flowers.
+Caruana Galizia’s relatives, Maltese activists and the Maltese president of the European Parliament gathered at the site of the bombing on the small Mediterranean island nation to lay flowers and later took part in a nighttime march in the capital.
 They were joined by the sister of Italy’s crusading anti-Mafia investigator, Giovanni Falcone, who was himself assassinated by the mob in a highway bombing in Sicily in 1992.

-Archbishop Charles Scicluna referred directly to the murder at a commemorative Mass in the nearby Bidjna church, saying killing can never be “business as usual” and stressing the need for justice, even when it makes the powerful uncomfortable.

 Caruana Galizia, who had written extensively about suspected corruption in political and business circles in the EU nation, was killed Oct.
 16, 2017, when a bomb placed under her car detonated as she was driving near her home.
 The murder shocked Europe and triggered angry protests in Malta.

-Note: This story has been corrected to show that the quote in the penultimate paragraph was from the writing of Caruana Galizia, not a quote from the activist.